andrewwestenskow/morning-reviews/week2/javascript-review.md

-# Javascript Review
+# Week 2, Day 4 - Javascript Review

+<strong>IMPORTANT: The following code is a framework for the JavaScript review lecture, not a morning review for Week 2, Day 5 of the course</strong>

-This review should be centered around the skills check that is given at the end of week 2.
+This review should be centered around the skills check that is given at the end of Week 2.
 It can be found [here](https://github.com/DevMountain/web-week2-skillscheck).
 This review can go for as long as students still have questions.
 This guide will cover generally which topics should be covered but it's a good idea to ask the day before for questions students have and spend more time on those topics.

 ## Review